 Today’s LTE, LTE-A (advanced), and LTE-A Pro are all part of the 4G LTE ecosystem that will serve as a stepping stone to 5G.
 According to a June 2017 “State of LTE” report from OpenSignal, although the industry is turning its attention toward the 5G network, there is still plenty of activity surrounding LTE.
-In fact, 5G will rely on LTE variants as the new standard gradually comes into prominence.
+In reports from 2018, OpenSignal showed the continued improvements in coverage and speed for LTE.
+As 5G improves and reaches its full potential, it will rely on these LTE variants.

-LTE-A, LTE-A Pro — and Gigabit LTE in particular — will likely work in conjunction with 5G.
+LTE-A, LTE-A Pro — and Gigabit LTE in particular — will work in conjunction with 5G.
 LTE-A is available now on a number of devices, supported by such carriers as AT&T, Sprint, T-Mobile, and Verizon.
-LTE-A Pro, an evolution from LTE-A, began to make gigabit mobile broadband a reality, and Gigabit LTE foreshadows the kind of performance and functionality that the industry is waiting for in 5G—including multiple input, multiple output (MIMO) antenna and small cell technology.
+LTE-A Pro is an evolution from LTE-A and began to make gigabit mobile broadband a reality.
+Gigabit LTE is comparable to the speeds of 5G services from early 2019 and is able to serve as somewhat of a stopgap until 5G matures.
+Gigabit LTE shares with 5G multiple input, multiple output (MIMO) antenna, and small cell technology.

 On the Way to the 5G Network, LTE Reigns

 LTE lays the foundation for 5G networks, which are expected to deliver speeds of up to 20 Gb/s in ideal conditions and 100 Mb/s as a minimum.
 The increasing speeds associated with evolving 4G LTE variants will give consumers valuable experience with very-high-throughput applications before the 5G network becomes widespread.The Internet of Things (IoT) market began years before 5G was available thanks to LTE.
 In fact, the IoT installation base was already at 15.41 billion devices in 2015.